Tarmean/tarmean.github.io/mutable_lenses.md

 ## Excuse me, could I Borrow a Lens

-The main difference from the previous monadic lenses is that we always return an `m (f ())`, with some newtype nonsense on top.
+The main difference from the previous mutating lenses is that we always return an `m (f ())`, with some newtype nonsense on top.

 ```haskell